 Posted on November 29, 2018 by Jenn Zatopek

-I sit in a sunlit diner having a late lunch.
-It’s after two o’clock in the afternoon, and I notice the light dancing in the shadows near the corners of the wall, the dust motes floating delicately down the way to the ground, their bedding for the moment before they are brushed away into air again.
+I sit in a sunlit diner having a late lunch in late afternoon and notice the light dancing in the shadows near the corners of the wall, the dust motes floating delicately down the way to the ground, their bed for the moment before they are brushed away into air again.

-And as I eat my lunch salad I realize that I am having an absolutely delicious meal, carefully chosen by none other than myself.
+And as I eat my lunch salad I notice an absolutely delicious meal, carefully chosen by none other than myself.
 Hummus and calamata olives, greens the color of Oregonian forests, bright red tomatoes and and peppers that shine in glory.
 I sip the cool water to my left and dive into dessert, something that really never ought to be skipped, because life is too short not to enjoy ourselves, to be grateful for these incandescent moments of pure joy and wonder.

 Beautiful.
 Emotional and messy.
 Beloved.